egzontina/mirror-clo/CONTRIBUTING.md

 3. Create a MR to prompt a review
     - Make the MR in WIP mode.
 Meaning add WIP to the title so it won't be merged accidentally.
     - cc @nearlythere to prompt a review
+4. Review
+    - You will get a formal/style review.
+Does it follow the style guide?
+Is it easy to follow?
+    - You will get a technical review.
+A technical review will ensure everything works as expected and follows our best practices.
-4. Then you'll get more feedback and then we'll publish!
+5. Finally we'll schedule and we'll publish!

 (If these steps aren't clear, you can also create a first draft in Google Docs, and submit for review.)